commonmark/cmark/README.md

 For more information, see <http://commonmark.org>.

 This repository contains the C reference implementation.
-It provides a library with functions for parsing CommonMark documents to an abstract syntax tree (AST), manipulating the AST, and rendering the document to HTML or to an XML representation of the AST.
-It also provides a command-line program, `cmark`, for parsing and rendering CommonMark documents.
+It provides a shared library (`libcmark`) with functions for parsing CommonMark documents to an abstract syntax tree (AST), manipulating the AST, and rendering the document to HTML or to an XML representation of the AST.
+It also provides a command-line program (`cmark`) for parsing and rendering CommonMark documents.

-The library is fast, on par with [sundown]:  see the [benchmarks].
+The library and program are written in standard C99 and have no library dependencies.
+The parser is very fast, on par with
+[sundown]:  see the [benchmarks].

+It is easy to use `libcmark` in python, lua, ruby, and other dynamic
+languages: see the `wrappers/` subdirectory for some simple examples.

 [sundown]: https://github.com/vmg/sundown
 [benchmarks]: benchmarks.md